gofractally/psibase/doc/psidk/src/default-apps/x-admin.md

 docker-compose up
 ```

-Open `http://localhost:8080` and you will be able to see the Admin-Sys panel with the embedded dashboards.
+Open `http://localhost:8080` and you will be able to see the XAdmin panel with the embedded dashboards.

 ### Proxying Grafana

-If you are accessing the admin-sys ui locally, eg. from http://localhost:8080 you can skip this part.
+If you are accessing the x-admin ui locally, eg. from http://localhost:8080 you can skip this part.

-Most cases you will end up putting the access to the admin-sys behind a reverse proxy with at least the minimum HTTP basic-auth or perhaps restricting IPs.
+Most cases you will end up putting the access to the x-admin behind a reverse proxy with at least the minimum HTTP basic-auth or perhaps restricting IPs.
 In any case, this reverse proxy needs to add a rule for accessing the Grafana dashboards on `/grafana` location.
 Here's an example:

 ```conf
 map $http_upgrade $connection_upgrade {